 Holmes and the Stolen Stones is a medium volatility game, and has a Hit Frequency of 25.4%.

 Yes, it is the game’s main feature.
 It comes with a 3x multiplier on all wins, and is the only route to winning the 5 Local Progressive Jackpots that are up for grabs.

 Diamond shards can land on the reels during the Base Game, and be picked in the Warehouse Bonus.
 Shards collected during this feature are transferred to the containers above the reels on return to the Base Game.
 When five shards have been collected on one reel, the Jackpot Free Spins feature is triggered, and the 5 triggering shards are converted to a complete diamond at the start of the feature.
 5 diamonds above a single reel results in the associated jackpot being awarded.
 The shards you collect in the Base Game will still be there when you start your next session, however the diamonds collected in Jackpot Free Spins are only valid for that visit to the feature,

 Yes, and you can do so without leaving this page.
 The demo version of the game can be found at the top of this review.
 Give it a spin and if you like what you see, check out our recommended casinos (listed earlier in this review) where you can play Holmes and the Stolen Stones for real money right now.

-United Kingdom.
-Holmes and the Stolen Stones available in 8 from 742 scanned casinos.
-Overall we have scanned casinos in 46 different markets.
-Holmes and the Stolen Stones is available in 37 countries.
-Markets with the highest casinos quantity are: FI, NO, GB, DE
+Sorry, Holmes and the Stolen Stones is not available for this market.
+In total, we scanned casinos at 48 in various markets.
+Holmes and the Stolen Stones is available in 41 countries.
+The markets with the highest number of casinos are: CA, FI, NO, DE

 |Country||Scanned [i]||With Game [i]||In Lobby [i]||SlotRank [i]||Action|